doar-e/bak.doar-e.github.io/source/_posts/2015-02-08-spotlight-on-an-unprotected-aes128-whitebox-implementation.markdown

 ```

 ## Step 4: White-boxing it like it's hot, White-boxing it like it's hot
 This step is a really important one for us, it's actually the first one where we are going to be able to both remove the key & to start the tables generator project.
-The tables generator project basically generates everything we need to have our AES encryption working.
+The tables generator project basically generates everything we need to have our white-box AES encryption working.

 Now we don't need the key schedule anymore in the AES encryption function (but obviously we will need it on the table generator side), and we can keep only the encryption loop.

-The transformation introduced in this step is to create a look-up table that will replace *ShiftRows(round_keys[i])*/*AddRoundKey*/*SubBytes*.
-We can clearly see now how our round keys are going to be "diffused" & combined with different operations to make them not trivially extractable.
+The transformation introduced in this step is to create a look-up table that will replace `ShiftRows(round_keys[i])`/`AddRoundKey`/`SubBytes`.
+We can clearly see now how our round keys are going to be "diffused" & combined with different operations to make them "not trivially" (in fact they are, but let's say they are not right now) extractable.
 In order to have such a table, we need quite some space though: basically we need this table `Tboxes[10][16][0x100]`.
-We have 10 operations *ShiftRows(round_keys[i])*/*AddRoundKey*/*SubBytes*, 16 bytes of round keys in each one of them and the 0x100 for the bytes (`[0x00-0xFF]`) than can be encrypted.
+We have 10 operations `ShiftRows(round_keys[i])`/`AddRoundKey`/`SubBytes`, 16 bytes of round keys in each one of them and the 0x100 for the bytes (`[0x00-0xFF]`) than can be encrypted.

 The computation is not really hard:

- 1. We compute the key schedule for a specific key K
+ 1. We compute the key schedule for a specific encryption key
  2. We populate the table this way:
      1. For each round key:
        1. For every byte possible:
-         1. You compute S_box[byte ^ ShiftRows(roundkey)[i]]
+         1. You compute `S_box[byte ^ ShiftRows(roundkey)[i]]`

-The *S_box* part is for the *SubBytes* operation, the xor with one byte of the round key is for *AddRoundKey* & the rest is for *ShiftRows(round_keys[i])*.
-There is a special case for the 9th round key, where you have to include *AddRoundKey* of the latest round key.
+The `S_box` part is for the `SubBytes` operation, the xor with one byte of the round key is for `AddRoundKey` & the rest is for `ShiftRows(round_keys[i])`.
+There is a special case for the 9th round key, where you have to include `AddRoundKey` of the latest round key.
 It's like we don't have 11 rounds anymore, but 10 now.
 As the 9th contains information about the round key 9th & 10th.

 If you are confused about that bit, don't be ; it's just I suck at explaining things, but just have a look at the following code (especially at lines 47, 48):